moleCuleFFF/starfield/README.md

 # Replace FSR2 with either DLSS or XeSS because FSR 2 SUCKS !

 Even if your not rocking an nVidia RTX card you can still swap out FSR2 to Intel's XeSS.
-FSR2 emits some pretty terrrible ghosting artifacts but starfield is kinda unplayable without an upscaler so I highly reccommend doing this !
+FSR2 emits some pretty terrrible ghosting artifacts but starfield is kinda unplayable without an upscaler so this is a good option.

 https://www.nexusmods.com/starfield/mods/111